Chipboard is a commonly used material for flooring projects – but why is it so popular?

 What are the disadvantages of chipboard?

-Because chipboard is made from lots of separate pieces of material fused together, it can be prone to splintering when driving nails and screws into it.
+Because chipboard is made from lots of separate pieces of material fused, it can be prone to splintering when driving nails and screws into it.